pboettch/json-schema-validator/README.md

 | `location` / `fragment`                  | Requested schema location for setup failures                   |
 | `code`                                   | Stable identifier for a non-keyword validator or setup failure |

-Validator-level failures are identified through `details["code"]`; the code may accompany a schema keyword when an applicator wraps the underlying failure.
+Validator-level failures are identified through `details["code"]`.
 Schema-valued applicators such as `contains` and logical combinations report branch or count information rather than copying their complete subschemas into every error.
+Each violated numeric constraint produces a separate error.
+Denied additional properties and items are reported at the offending child location with a direct message.

 ```C++
 class collecting_handler : public nlohmann::json_schema::error_handler